theGhostJW/webdriver-w3c/doc/Tutorial.md

     example4 Production

-We can similarly use a custom inner monad to check assertions and with the tasty integration; there are analogous `debugWebDriverT` and `testCaseT` functions.
+We can similarly use a custom inner monad to check assertions and with the tasty integration; there are analogous `debugWebDriverTT` and `testCaseTT` functions.

 `ReaderT` is just one option for the inner monad transformer.
 We could put mutable state, delimited continuations, or even another HTTP API